tdhock/tdhock.github.io/_posts/2021-01-27-python-prompt-commands-output.md

         return line
 ```

-Note in the code above we assume that `f` is the file handle we want
+Note in the code above we assume that `f` is the file handle from
-to read lines from.
-To use this class to get the desired output, we
+which we want to read lines.
+To use this class to get the desired
-can use the code below:
+output, we can use the code below:

 ```python
 import sys